deeptikochar/Barrier-Synchronization-AOS/README.md

 To compile on the jinx cluster, type:
 ./compile-jinx.sh

+To run on the jinx cluster:
+qsub runner-omp.sh
+qsub runner-mpi.sh

-To run an OpenMPI test program:
+To run a test program:
+cd Test
+make
 mpirun -np <num_of_processes> <executable_name> > <output_file>

 The test.py checks the values and the timestamps printed after each barrier.
 Look at the comments at the top of the file for printf format to use.